On This Page

 Video

-And while taking the time to research and choose the right therapist is an important part of building a strong relationship, it’s not all you need to succeed.
-You also need to be able to repair the fractures and fix the problems that you’ll encounter as you work together.
-Even the best therapists will make mistakes, say the wrong things, or misunderstand you sometimes.
+For therapy to work, you also need to be able to repair your connection when you have problems.
+Even the best therapists make mistakes, say the wrong things, or misunderstand you sometimes.

 How the Therapeutic Relationship Gets Tested